Ujjainee22/Website-Development-project1/README.md

-# Website-Development-project1
+Web-Based Calculator
-This is website that displays a calculator  to perform mathematical operation
+This project is a web-based calculator built using HTML, CSS, and vanilla JavaScript.
+It supports basic arithmetic operations such as addition, subtraction, multiplication, and division, with real-time input validation to ensure accurate calculations.
+The project demonstrates essential front-end development skills, focusing on JavaScript functionality, user-friendly UI design, and interactive web elements.